darchipov/opendatalayer/README.md

 on websites less painful and more standardized* while keeping the developers in full control of their frontend code.

-The system has been developed for the [online appearance of Galeria Kaufhof](http://www.kaufhof.de), the leading german warehouse company and part of the HBC group, and is in use for almost three years now.
-And, since we are so convinced that this is a good approach, we decided to open-source it.
+The system has been developed for the [online shop of Galeria Kaufhof](http://www.kaufhof.de), the leading german warehouse company and part of the HBC group, and is in use for almost three years now.
+And, since we are all convinced that this is a good approach, we decided to open-source it.
 [Read more about reasoning and benefits](#) in the associated blog article.

 It is important to note that *ODL is no tag manager* in a classical way.
 However, it *can* (and